Karren Brady: West Ham United

 West Ham United were named as anchor concessionaires for the Olympic Stadium on 23 March 2013.
 In July 2013, Brady gave evidence before a House of Lords committee, where she said the club has debts of £70m that would need to be paid before the proposed move to the Olympic Stadium in 2016.
 Brady oversaw the club's move from the Boleyn Ground to the Olympic Stadium in the summer of 2016.
 Subsequently renamed as London Stadium, the move saw West Ham United increase their capacity from 35,000 to 57,000 seats – which were completely sold out before the start of the 2016–17 campaign, giving the Club the third biggest home attendance in the Premier League.
 Following the move to the Olympic Stadium, some supporters who wanted to stay at Upton Park targeted verbal abuse towards Brady and other board members during crowd disturbances during West Ham's home 2–4 defeat to Watford on 10 September 2016.
 In October 2016, Brady received further criticism after describing West Ham's move to the London Stadium as "a chance to rebrand the club".
-Brady later clarified her comments, made at the Leaders Sport Business Summit, and went on to describe West Ham's move to the new stadium as "part of our ambitious strategy to take our club to the very top of the world's most-popular sport."
+Brady later clarified her comments, made at the Leaders Sport Business Summit, and called West Ham's move to the new stadium "part of our ambitious strategy to take our club to the very top of the world's most-popular sport."

+On 21 April 2026, after sustained protests from West Ham's fanbase against her involvement in the club, West Ham announced Brady had departed the club.

 Other business involvement

-Brady has also been the chairman of Bauer's Kerrang!, and had a seat on the board of Sport England.
+Brady has also been the chairman of Bauer's Kerrang! and had a seat on the board of Sport England.
 She was a non-executive director of Channel 4 television but resigned to take a position at Syco, the company jointly owned by Simon Cowell and Sony.
 In September 2010 she joined the board of Taveta Investments Ltd. with Sir Philip Green, resigning from a non-executive position with Mothercare where she had been for seven years.
 She is an ambassador for Barclays Life skills, which aims to offer young people workplace experience.
 She is also the patron of the Life After Stroke Awards and an ambassador for Well Being for Women.